raideno/convex-billing/packages/docs/index.md

 });
 ```

 **NOTE:** All the exposed actions are internal.
-You can create wrappers to expose them as public actions if needed.
+You can create wrappers to expose them as public actions if needed. `billing`, `store` and `sync`are mandatory to be exported even if you don't use them directly, as they are used internally by the other actions.

 Register the HTTP routes (webhooks and callback url).